 This book provides the first survey of the transient history of interior design in relation to the development of passenger shipping.
-The history of these great ship interiors is tracked, from their commissioning by the line owners; the materials, methods and sources for the initial creation; their construction; their use and reception.
-The demise and re-purposing of the interiors is also covered in this new edition, with additional material on the South African Union Castle and P & O lines.
+The history of these great ship interiors is tracked, from their commissioning by the line owners; the materials, methods, and sources for the initial creation; their construction; their use; and their reception.
+The demise and re-purposing of the interiors is also covered in this new edition, with additional material on the South African Union Castle and P & O Lines.

 Table of Contents